Storyblok Raises $80M Series C - Read News

 In practice, this means providing text alternatives for visual content, like alt-text for images or video captions; using semantic HTML to provide context for screen readers and making sure our websites and apps can be navigated not only by mouse or trackpad but also with a keyboard or assistive technology.
 It can also mean providing enough color contrast between text and the background to ensure good visibility.

-Section titled Why is Web Accessibility important?
 Why is Web Accessibility important?

 First and foremost, access to information, also in the digital space, is a human right, as defined by the United Nations.
 Period.